radiodee1/games-llm/src/games/README.md

 To use OpenAI models you need to set up an account with them and pay some money.
 Then you can get an OPENAI_API_KEY.
 This key must be placed in your `.env` file.
 You can use any OPENAI_MODEL you like.

+Similarly, Google's Gemini models require an api key.
+The key should be placed in the `.env` file.
+In its present configuration the program looks for the keys in the `.env` file.
+It does not pay attention to the MODEL specification in the file.
+The model name, for example, and the URL, are found hard coded in the python file.

 ### Some Results

 | Date | Time | Winner | Model | Serves | Sudden Death | Steps | Elapsed Time | Strip Size | Context Size | Threshold |